 There’s nothing better than your boss telling you they recognize how hard you’ve been working and what a great job you’ve done.
 It’s not always easy to find the time to pat each of your employees on the back, but the truth is that it is one of the most effective things you can do to keep your employees engaged and happy.

-Call out specific things employees have done that were impressive: from going above and beyond the call of duty to taking on a task that no one else wanted to do, it’s sure to brighten their day and make them feel like they’re an invaluable part of your organization.
+It’s sure to brighten their day and make them feel like they’re an invaluable part of your organization.

 2. Keep challenging them

 When employees are bored on the job, they’re unproductive and can let their standards slip.
 It’s a careful balance, but challenging your employees enough so they continue to learn and stretch their skills while still being efficient at key tasks is critical in their happiness on the job.
 And, it may even lead to additional customers for you.

 Check in with employees regularly to see how they are managing their workload.
 When the time is right, offer growth opportunities and additional responsibilities that show how valuable they are to your organization.
 When you put your trust in employees to take on new tasks, you’re sending a message that you trust their abilities.